for-giobbe/phy/2021/README.md

 >Remember to install manually PartitionFinder and CAFE if you go directly for this solution (the latest one is not present in the spec-file).

- if you get stuck feel free to ask for help both through Teams or e-mail (jacopo.martelossi2@unibo.it).
+ if you get stuck feel free to ask for help both through Teams and e-mail (jacopo.martelossi2@unibo.it).

 ## Table of content